picsolab/TRIBAL-release/README.md

 # TRIBAL
-This git provides information about the TRIBAL project.
-The project outcome, including sharable data and programs, will be posted here when available.
+This repository contains the dataset used in the TRIBAL project.

 ## Dataset